 For the purposes herein, education records are records which are classified as private data on individuals by state law and which are accessible only to the student who is the subject of the data and the student's parent if the student is not an eligible student.
-The school district may not disclose private records or their contents except as summary data, or except as provided in Section VI. of this policy, without the prior written consent of the parent or the eligible student.
-The school district will use reasonable methods to identify and authenticate the identity of parents, students, school officials, and any other party to whom personally identifiable information from education records is disclosed.
+The school district may not disclose private records or their contents except as summary data, or except as provided in the DISCLOSURE OF EDUCATION RECORDS section of this policy, without the prior written consent of the parent or the eligible student.
+The school district will use reasonable methods to identify and authenticate the identity of parents, students, school officials, and any other party to whom personally identifiable information form education records is disclosed.